• Skip to primary navigation

 When a browser parses a traditional script tag, it must wait for the script to download, parse, and execute before rendering any HTML that comes after it.

-hire a consultantGo and do Coffee with Friends Instead
+Go and do Coffee with Friends Instead

 Combining images using CSS sprites?
-Go do coffee.
+Do coffee.

 Defer parsing of JavaScript?
 Yeah, good luck with that one.
-I am not going to even try.
+I am not even going to try.
 Do Coffee.

 According to Kissmetrics, nearly half of web users expect a site to load in two seconds or less, and they tend to abandon sites that don’t load within three seconds.
-A total of 79 per cent of online shoppers who have trouble with site performance won’t return to the site to buy again and about 44 per cent of them would tell a friend if they had a poor experience shopping online.
+A total of 79 per cent of online shoppers who have trouble with site performance won’t return to the site to buy again, and about 44 per cent of them would tell a friend if they had a poor experience shopping online.

 While site speed is one of more than 200 signals Google uses to determine search rankings, and fewer than 1 per cent of search queries are affected by the site speed signal, it’s conversions that you need to worry about.
 A fast site will give your visitors confidence in your product or service and convince them to hand over their cash.